trammel/google-analytics-turbolinks/README.md

 Turbolinks page changes are often not detected with event tracking frameworks such as Google Analytics, Baidu Tongji and Bing UET.

+Facebook's Pixel appears to work with turbolinks without problems.

 These analytics and ad/event tracking products are also the worlds largest search providers.
 This gem adds support to fire these events on page changes, to more accurately work with turbolinks.